-Prashant Khanna, an Academic Staff member in CBITE (IT), has been in the industry and academic research domain for over two decades, initially as part of his career in the Indian Army.
+Prashant Khanna, an Academic Staff member in CBE, has been in the industry and academic research domain for over two decades, initially as part of his career in the Indian Army.
 His interests, in the 90s, were around the theme of networking and the practical ways in which it should be implemented within government organisations.

 He completed his Master’s from the Indian Institute of Science in 2006, based on an examination of Nature Inspired Algorithms for Routing in Ad Hoc Networks.
 The research prototype was adopted by the Indian Army to create a system for soldiers to remain in touch while traversing dense forests